Zuehlke/ConfZ/README.md

 # ConfZ – Pydantic Config Management

+# PREVIEW: This library is still under construction!

 `ConfZ` is a configuration management library for Python based on [pydantic](https://pydantic-docs.helpmanual.io/).
 It easily allows you to